Léon Marchand: 2024 Summer Olympics

-Marchand has been mentioned frequently as the next Phelps, including by Phelps himself.
-Marchand was chosen to carry the Olympic flame during the closing ceremony.

 2024 Swimming World Cup

 Following the Olympic Games, Marchand competed in the Swimming World Cup, winning gold in all three medley events (100 IM, 200 IM and 400 IM) at all three World Cup legs, held in Shanghai in China, Incheon in South Korea, and in Singapore.
-On 31 october in Singapore, he broke the 100 IM short course european record (49.92) becoming the second swimmer ever behind world record holder, american Caeleb Dressel.
-The day after, he also broke the 200 IM short course world record (1:48.88) and is named the overall male winner of the world cup.
+On 31 october in Singapore, he broke the 100 IM short course European record (49.92) becoming the second swimmer ever behind world record holder, American Caeleb Dressel.
+The day after, he also broke the 200 IM short course World record (1:48.88) and is named the overall male winner of the world cup.
 On 30 November, he decided to pull out of World Aquatics Swimming Championships (25 m) in Budapest due to exhaustion and injury.
 He is named World Aquatics' male swimmer of the year on 15 December.

 2025

-Following the Olympic year and going pro, Marchand decided to go abroad and train with Dean Boxall in Brisbane, Australia.
+Following the Olympic year and going pro, Marchand decided to train with Dean Boxall in Brisbane, Australia.

 He got back into competition at the 2025 TYR Pro Swim Series in Fort Lauderdale in April, finishing second in the 400 metre individual medley with a time of 4:13.86, in the 200 metre individual medley with a 1:57.27 time, third in the 400 metre freestyle with a 3:48.97, and eighth in the 200 metre freestyle with a 1:49.66 time.

 In May, he competed in the ST TXLA Longhorns Aquatics and achieved the qualification times for the 2025 World Aquatics Championships in placing first in the 400 metre individual medley with a time of 4:07.11 and in the 200 meter breastroke in a 2:08.25 time.
 He also raced in the 400 metre freestyle with a 3:48.62 time by finishing third but not reached the qualification time needed.

-In June, He decided to withdraw from the French Championships in Montpellier, France and got an exemption from the French Swimming Federation.
+In June, Marchand decided to withdraw from the French Championships in Montpellier, France and got an exemption from the French Swimming Federation.

 Finally, he took part in a meet in Indianapolis, United States and swam four events.
 He finished first in the 100 meter breastroke in 59.95 and in the 200 metre individual medley with a 1:57.23 time.
 He placed second in the 200 meter backstroke in 1:57.14 and seventh in the 100 meter freestyle in 49.70.